pytorch/torchcodec/README.md

 # TorchCodec

-TorchCodec is a Python package with a goal to provide useful and fast APIs to decode video frames to PyTorch Tensors.
+TorchCodec is a Python package that provides easy-to-use and fast APIs to decode video frames to PyTorch Tensors.
+These tensors can then be transformed and fed to ML models.
+TorchCodec uses FFMPEG under the hood and supports most popular video formats.

 > [!NOTE]
 > ⚠️ TorchCodec is still in early development stage and some APIs may be updated